 inside Excel, PDF, and other complex platforms.
 It was a simple

 Interviewer: I think it was labeled "Important" by Microsoft.
+Why was

 that, why did they just label it "Important"?

-Rodrigo Branco: It's important because it required a user
+Rodrigo Branco: It's important because it required a user interaction in order

 to exploit the vulnerability.
 It was not like remoteware that

 does not require any kind of user interaction.
 It just kind of

 makes a file and the new user needs to open the file, so that's

 Interviewer: Wasn't the browser a component in that, in terms of an

 Rodrigo Branco: It is possible to force that through a browser component, when a user chooses